-Back to the name of canola.
-Canola is not the name of a natural plant or seed but is a made-up word.
+It turns out canola is not the name of a natural plant or seed but is a made-up word.
 From the words "CANadian Oil, Low Acid" we get CANOLA.
 One of the main reasons for hybridizing rapeseed into "CANOLA" was to breed a variety of seeds that would yield lower amounts of the toxic oils and other poisons.
 Thus, the terms used in the construction of the name makes reference to a Low Oil and should give the game away, yes?
 The manufacturers are basically saying: "Yes it has toxins, but at Lower levels than it used to".